- Who we help

 - Who we are

-LACASA’S Child Abuse Prevention (CAP) Council hosts Plant a Pinwheel Day each April to commemorate National Child Abuse Prevention Month.
-This year’s event will be held on Wednesday, April 5, 2017.
+LACASA Center’s Child Abuse Prevention (CAP) Council hosts its annual Plant a Pinwheel Celebration each April to commemorate National Child Abuse Prevention Month.

 The community gathers at the Howell Carnegie District Library for a presentation on child abuse prevention.
 The event culminates with children from area schools planting a Pinwheel Garden along the library’s front entrance.